 The Michelin starred restaurant and champagne bar is nestled in Portman Square, round the corner from Selfridges.
 The spacious Georgian room is decorated in neutral colours with pastel green leather upholstery, modern art and striking floral/twig arrangements.

 Texture is the culinary brainchild of Icelandic born Chef Agnar Sverrisson (do you see my tenuous link), former Head Chef at Le Manoir Aux Quat’ Saisons.
-The cuisine is modern European with Scandinavian influences.
+The cuisine is modern Scandinavian with Asian influences.
 And being a Chef from Iceland he sources some of the finest Icelandic products such as lamb, cod, langoustines and skyr.
 My tenuous link less so now.
 No?

 Something of interest for all the health conscious is the lack of cream, butter and minimal quantities of sugar in the dishes.
 A conscious effort by the chef to not leave his diners uncomfortably full, by cooking light and healthy food without compromising on taste.